myers-dev/throughput-testing/README.md

 The exercise aims to evaluate how the Azure Firewall Premium SKU performs under stress.
 A number of variables were measured, including throughput and delay for both IP and HTTP/HTTPS traffic.
 The performance of the Firewall was evaluated for different modes of IDPS - Alert, Alert and Deny, and Off.
 Some of the tests were performed without enabling AFWEnableAccelnet.

+In the lab, flows between spokes cross the firewall of the hub.
+VMSS served as a source and destination for the IP and HTTP(S) flows.
+VMSS provides on-demand scaling capabilities as well as the ability to control the maximum network bandwidth and maximum number of vCPUs per instance.

+In addition, the scenario of sources and destinations deployed on AKS was tested.
+We also tested scenarios where Standard Load Balancers were deployed in front of the "servers."
+Both did not outperform VMSS.

 The topology ( with slight variabions ) for the throughput testing is shown below.
 This is a classic hub-and-spoke topology with a deployment of Azure Firewall Premium in the hub.
 Deployment code ( terraform ) is in [this](infrastructure/) folder.

 The Firewall evaluated from the perspective of :

-1. One flow performance
+1. One flow performance ( AFWEnableAccelnet on/off )

-1. Combined IP performance ( IDPS Off)
+1. Combined IP performance ( IDPS Off) ( AFWEnableAccelnet on )

-1. IDPS related tests:
+1. IDPS related tests ( AFWEnableAccelnet on ):

-   * HTTP(s) performance ( IDPS Off, Alert, Alert and Deny )
+   * HTTP(s) throughput ( IDPS Off, Alert, Alert and Deny )

-   * IP performance ( IDPS Off, Alert , Alert and Deny )
+   * IP throughput ( IDPS Off, Alert , Alert and Deny )

-   * RTT for IP ( IDPS Off, Alert, Alert and Deny)
+   * Relative RTT for IP ( IDPS Off, Alert, Alert and Deny)

-   * RTT for HTTP(s) ( IDPS Off, Alert, Alert and Deny)
+   * Relative RTT for HTTP(s) ( IDPS Off, Alert, Alert and Deny)

+*) RTT is provided only as a relative measurement.See the note on RTT reporting in iperf3 and vegeta.

 ![Topology](supplementals/img/Topology0.png)

-There were three different VM sizes used, namely D4_v4, D5_v2, and DS4_v2.
+There were four different VM sizes used, namely D4_v4, D5_v2, DS4_v2 and D48_v3.

 In comparison to the others, D4_v4 displays the best ratio of vCPU to network performance.
 Read more on performance data of VMs above [here](https://docs.microsoft.com/en-us/azure/virtual-machines/dv2-dsv2-series) and [here](https://docs.microsoft.com/en-us/azure/virtual-machines/dv2-dsv2-series)